Toyota C-HR verdict

 The self-charging version’s 2.0-litre engine is a bit coarse, and no version of the C-HR feels particularly agile or fun.
 It’s also far less pleasant in the back than the front, with cheap materials and less space than rivals.

 The PHEV is a lot heavier than the standard C-HR.
-It’s also quite expensive when you compare it to the Niro – especially when you consider you can get a Niro that’s better equipped for less money.
-It also isn’t the most practical car in its class, and you lose a whopping 78 litres of boot space by opting for the extra electrical assistance.
+It’s also quite expensive when you compare it to the Kia Niro – especially when you consider you can get a Niro that’s better equipped for less money.
+It also isn’t the most practical car in its class, as you lose a whopping 78 litres of boot space by opting for the extra electrical assistance.